TelemetryDeck/docs/basics/activation.md

 - **Low activation devices**: May have UI issues, performance problems, or usability challenges
 - **Platform differences**: iOS vs. Android vs. other platforms may have different activation patterns

 **How to read your data:** In this example, iOS users represent 60% of activated users while macOS represents 40%.
 Among individual devices, iPhone 15 Pro Max leads at 8.57%, with several models each representing around 5.71% of activations.
-When you see relatively even distribution across device types like this, it suggests the onboarding experience works consistently well across platforms.
+When you see relatively even distribution across device types like this, it suggests the Onboarding experience works consistently well across platforms.
 A strong secondary platform presence (like the 40% macOS here) would indicate successful cross-platform activation.
 If you see similar patterns, focus your testing efforts on the leading device models while maintaining cross-platform activation quality.

 ## Activation by geography & language